 Since its inception in 1998, CURC has successfully developed or supported key federal programs, helping to make nearly $15 billion in federal incentives available through these programs in the form of grants, tax incentives and loan guarantees.

 For advanced fossil energy technology development and deployment to succeed, there is a need for a regulatory environment that encourages the use and deployment of technology.
 As appropriate, CURC engages in the development of federal rulemakings by providing technical information and assessments on both the feasibility and availability of technology in meeting proposed regulatory programs, as well as on the impact of rules on technology deployment.
-CURC has been engaged with federal policymakers in proposed rulemakings to limit carbon emissions from fossil fueled power plants
+CURC has been engaged with federal policymakers in proposed rulemakings to limit carbon emissions from fossil fueled power plants.

-Every year, CURC hosts three General Membership Meetings to discuss the status of CURC activities and how CURC should position itself with respect to technology development programs and activities.
+Every year, CURC hosts two to three General Membership Meetings to discuss the status of CURC activities and how CURC should position itself with respect to technology development programs and activities.
 Representatives from nearly all of our member companies attend these meetings, which are chaired by the CURC Executive Leadership Team.
 These meetings provide attendees with a forum to exchange views as well as provide various perspectives about the way that technology might be utilized to meet our Nation's energy and environmental needs.
 They also provide a venue for CURC to conduct official business and outline strategies and activities for proposed CURC initiatives.

 Every Spring, CURC hosts a two day workshop with the Department of Energy and National Energy Technology Laboratory program managers and selected members of CURC to discuss in detail the DOE coal RD&D programs.
 Members of the CURC Technical Subcommittee participate in these workshops in order to gain a sense of how the DOE programs align with technology development goals identified in the CURC-EPRI Roadmap and to discuss how industry and DOE can further mutual technology development goals.